Arachni/arachni/README.md

     -m <modname,modname..>
-    --mods=<modname,modname..>  comma separated list of modules to deploy (Use '*' to deploy all modules)
+    --mods=<modname,modname..>  comma separated list of modules to deploy (Use '*' as a module name to deploy all modules or inside module names like so: xss_*   to load all xss modules
+                                      sqli_*  to load all sql injection modules etc.

-                                  (You can exclude modules by prefixing their name with a dash:
+                                   You can exclude modules by prefixing their name with a dash:
                                       --mods=*,-backup_files,-xss
-                                   The above will load all modules except for the 'backup_files' and 'xss' modules. )
+                                   The above will load all modules except for the 'backup_files' and 'xss' modules.

+                                   Or mix and match:
+                                      -xss_*   to unload all xss modules. )

 ### Reports

+    --lsrep                       list available reports

+    --repload=<file>              load audit results from an .afr file (Allows you to create new reports from finished scans.)

+    --report='<report>:<optname>=<val>,<optname2>=<val2>,...'

+                                  <report>: the name of the report as displayed by '--lsrep'
+                                    (Default: stdout)
+                                    (Can be used multiple times.)

+### Plugins

     --lsrep                       list available reports